gugan-s6/selenium-demo-project/README.md

 # selenium-demo-project
-Demo project to interact and test web elements and generating test reports using testNG This project demonstrates a suite of Selenium tests implemented using Java and TestNG.
+Demo project to interact and test web elements and generating test reports using testNG.
+This project demonstrates a suite of Selenium tests implemented using Java and TestNG.
 It is intended as a showcase for automation testing skills.

 ## Features